ImtiazKhanDS/notes/Mutual Funds.md

      1. Growth (profit gets reinvested) - recommended.
      2. IDCW (dividends will be given back)
 10. Net Asset Value : (a unit)
-11. cagr - compounded aggregrated growth return
+11. CAGR - compounded aggregated growth return
 12. expense ratio, What ever amount you get in return (expense ratio) amount will go to the fund manager (check for if it is low.)
-13. exit load :
+13. exit load :  For excess selling above 12 percent in a year , there will be 1 percent charge.
+14. Always Do SIP
+15. Zerodha ,Groww, upstox.
+16.